Aboot Shell

 When you enter the Aboot CLI, the current working directory is the root directory on the switch.
 Switch image and configuration files are at /mnt/flash.
 When exiting the Aboot shell, only /mnt/flash preserves the contents.
 The /mnt directory contains the file systems of storage devices.
 Aboot mounts the internal flash device at /mnt/flash.

 When you insert a USB flash drive in one of the flash ports, Aboot mounts its file system on /mnt/usb1.
 The file system is unmounted when you remove the USB flash drive from the port.
-Most USB drives contain an LED that flashes when the system is accessing it; do not remove the drive from the flash port until the LED stops flashing.
+Most USB drives contain an LED that flashes when the system is accessing it; wait to remove the drive from the flash port until the LED stops flashing.

 Booting From the Aboot Shell